 This is a major departure from the free circulation of goods between the UK and EU before Brexit.
 Companies impacted by these new procedures can expect to shoulder a significant additional administrative burden, depending on the complexity and extensiveness of their supply chains.
 Indeed, trade impediments resulting from new origin of goods content requirements could be onerous enough for companies to consider changing suppliers or even relocating production facilities elsewhere.

 Although much attention has been paid to how new taxes and tariffs will affect the cost and availability of goods and services post-Brexit, companies should be aware that the costliest part of doing business across borders is the time and effort it takes to go through border checks, comply with customs rules, and adhere to each country’s individual product standards and regulations.

 Companies will also need to invest in the personnel and global trade management technology necessary to remain in compliance across these new regimes.
 Management will also need to continuously reassess supply chains to understand how the totality of Brexit rule changes are affecting the enterprise’s bottom line.

 Qualifying for new or existing agreements with FTA management software

-So far, the UK has settled independent FTAs with 19 individual countries outside the EU, with more in the negotiation phase.
+So far, the UK has settled independent FTAs with several individual countries outside the EU, with more in the negotiation phase.
 Under normal circumstances, FTAs usually take two to three years to negotiate.
 Even though the UK has successfully negotiated several FTAs at this point, companies should not assume that all of them will be negotiated just as easily.
-The current 19 agreements still do not compare to the 40+ agreements the EU has in place with 70+ countries worldwide.
+The current number of agreements still does not compare to the 40+ agreements the EU has in place with 70+ countries worldwide.

 The bottom line is that it could be years before UK trade relationships stabilize.
 Companies operating in and with the UK can and should look to available FTAs as a strategy for maximizing duty savings in their global supply chain design.